Listing SERVICE FOR MOVING COMPANIES

 For out of town jobs you only add gas compensation as long as the vehicle used is authorized as a part of the texted and approved moving service plan.
 The customer's truck gas fee goes to whoever paid (or is going to pay) for the gas that refills the truck.
 The customer's supply fee goes to whoever paid for those supplies.
 We do not charge extra for stairs, weekends, cancelled appointments, or for the time or gas used to drive our own personal vehicles within the Eugene/Springfield city limits, just like a mechanic, dentist or office worker doesn't get paid time or gas to drive to their local office or workplace.
 Each mover also gets reimbursement at cost for any customer authorized supplies they used on the job, provided they turn in their receipts or declarations of those expenses to the Lead of the job prior to the moving service bill being presented to the customer.

 If a customer schedules a job and the customer cancels at the last minute, or if the customer is a "no show", there is no compensation paid to you or the crew for that job.
-That's just the agreement and risk we are all taking.
+That's just the agreement and risk we are all taking by accepting jobs under this agreement.

 13) PAYING THE CREW